 This induction programme is designed to give some useful advice to help you in your role within the ED team at Leicester Royal Infirmary, but this same information is relevant to anyone starting in Emergency Medicine.

 Dr Sam Jones, Paeds Consultant for the Children's Emergency Department at UHL explains how Paeds ED works

 Dr Ben Teasdale, Consultant Lead for ER at UHL explains how the Emergency Room (aka Resus) works

 Dr Mandeep Johal, ED Deputy Head of Service explains how the Majors ED area works

 Dr Vivek Pillai, ED Head of Service at UHL explains how the Blue Zone works

-Dr Nicholas Scott, ED Consultant explains how the Adult Assessment Zone, Injuries stream (aka Blue Zone) and Primary Care stream work
+Dr Nicholas Scott, ED Consultant talks about the Adult Assessment Zone, Injuries stream (aka Blue Zone) & Primary Care stream

 Dr Faisal Aijaz, EM Registrar and Geriatric Fellow explains the purpose of EDU and what new ED staff might expect when working in this area